-Effective workouts are not always the most gruelling or painful ones.
-Just because you’re not dripping in sweat or pulling funny faces when you workout, doesn’t mean your workout wasn’t effective.
+Effective workouts are not always the most grueling or painful ones.
+Just because you’re not dripping in sweat or pulling funny faces when you work out, doesn’t mean your workout wasn’t effective.
 No pain, no gain is very generalized and is a misused phrase.
 Unfortunately, too many people think an effective workout must involve pain.
-And unfortunately they suffer nasty injuries.
+And unfortunately, they suffer nasty injuries.

 A very common one is a shoulder injury.
 This is because your shoulder is quite vulnerable and when it starts to twinge it’s a sign you need to pay attention.
 The scariest part is that so many fitness enthusiasts ignore their pain and try to push past it.
 Soon you won’t be able to tolerate the pain any longer.
 According to research, shoulder injuries are the most common in the gym and often require lengthy rehabilitation or surgery.
 There is a lot of conflicting advice available.
 The information might be for the right reasons, however, it’s not always suitable for your physical condition.

 Ultimately the shoulder is a very complicated joint.
 We often forget to take care of them.
 It’s very important that before plunging into the most effective workout you can.
 You clearly understand and learn what exercises will be best for you.
 If you follow the correct process then you will maximize your gains without pain or injury.
 Although the shoulder is the most flexible joint in the body, it’s also the most vulnerable and unstable.

 Therefore, we must be careful what kind of load we place on it.